wso2/docs-is/en/docs/learn/user-registration-with-password-entry.md

 ## Scenario

 **Pickup** is a cab company that has many employees who use different credentials to sign in to different internal enterprise applications.
-While **Robert** is an administrator at Pickup, **Jane** is a new recruit.
+While **Sam** is an administrator at Pickup, **Jane** is a new recruit.

-Robert wants to register a user account for Jane and get it activated by requesting Jane to enter a password.
+Sam wants to register a user account for Jane and get it activated by requesting Jane to enter a password.

 <img src="../../assets/img/learn/pickup-user-registration-with-password.png" alt="Scenario Diagram" width="800">